singingwolfboy/netlify-home/_posts/2016-01-12-a-step-by-step-punch-on-netlify.md

 ![punch_config.png](/uploads/punch_config.png)

-Click the *'Save'* button and watch the magic unfold.
+Click the **Save** button and watch the magic unfold.

 ### Step 5: Build Your Site

 ![punch_building.png](/uploads/punch_building.png)

 If everything went according to plan, netlify will now build your site, with a nice status window you can either follow or just leave, as netlify saves the information in the log file it saves with each build.

 ### Step 6: The End

 You should arrive at something along the lines of this result within a few minutes:

 ![punch_done.png](/uploads/punch_done.png)

-Once netlify has build your site, it will assign a random name to it and you’ll be presented with the site and the control panel for the site, ready for additional customizing.
+Once netlify has built your site, it will assign a random name to it and you’ll be presented with the site and the control panel for the site, ready for additional customizing.

 You can change the site to be private and password protected, which is great for work in progress.
 You can also assign a custom domain name and it’s easy to change settings for your site in general and gives you a good quick overview.